taru-s/ot-harjoitustyo/README.md

 ## Fabric Stash

 An application for managing fabrics and their information.
-The user can save, edit, delete and search for information on different fabrics.
+The user can save, edit, delete and search for information on their fabrics.

 ## Dokumentaatio